-• IDS 7692L - Experiments in Biomedical Sciences (Lab Rotation: 4 credits)
+• IDS 7692L - Experiments in Biomedical Sciences (Lab Rotation: 3 credits/1 credit or 2 credits/2 credits for two semesters)

 Elective Courses-9 Credit Hours

 At least 9 hours of electives must be taken from the following list.

 Any electives not on this list must be approved by the program before being counted toward degree credit requirements.
 Directed research, doctoral research, and dissertation research may be used to satisfy requirements beyond the first 9 hours, with approval from the program director.